Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets

-if there was already an edge $x z$, discarding the first term $s_{x z}(CD)$ if there was not. \item[Reduction III] Let $y$ be a vertex of degree 3 or higher.
-There is one subinstance $(G',s^C)$ for each color $C\in [r]$, where $G'=(V',E')=G-y$ and $s^C$ is the restriction of $s$ to $V'$, except that we set
+if there was already an edge $x z$, discarding the first term $s_{x z}(C,D)$ if there was not. \item[3] Let $y$ be a vertex of degree at least 3.
+There is one subinstance $(G',s^C)$ for each color $C\in [r]$, where $G'=(V',E')=G-y$ and $s^C$ is the restriction of $s$ to $V'$ and $E'$, except that we set

 and, for every neighbor $x$ of $y$ and every $D\in [r]$,